PayString/paystring-documentation/docs/payid-server-requirements.md

 ---
 id: payid-server-requirements
-title: PayID Server Requirements
+title: Server Requirements
-sidebar_label: PayID Server Requirements
+sidebar_label: Server Requirements
 ---

 The reference PayID server is comprised of a simple Node.js HTTP server and a Postgres database.